uvalib/libra2-admin/README.md

 (There is no Active Record support for this application -- all data will be accessed through web services.)

 * Basic functionality has been copied from "deposit registration" application.

+* All authentication happens using shiboleth.
+If the browser can reach this app, we already know it is a legal user.